FSB Special Purpose Center: Activities

 According to data up to 2014, over the fifteen years of its existence, the employees of the Special Purpose Center of the FSB, independently or in cooperation with various units, have carried out numerous operational and combat operations, during which a significant amount of weapons, ammunition, explosives were seized, hundreds of hostages taken by militants were freed, active members of gangs were neutralized, among them such leaders as Salman Raduyev, Arbi Barayev, Aslan Maskhadov, Rappani Khalilov, Anzor Astemirov, emissaries of the international terrorist organization Al-Qaeda in the North Caucasus Abu Omar, Abu Hafs, Seif Islam and others.

 According to media reports, officers from the Center are taking part in Russia's military operation in Syria.
 On February 1 2020, four special forces servicemen were killed in a landmine explosion.

 Over the years of the FSB Special Purpose Center's activities, its employees have been awarded state awards more than two thousand times, and twenty servicemen have been awarded the highest degree of distinction—the title of "Hero of the Russian Federation" (eleven of them posthumously).

 The unit, including the FSB special forces units Vympel and Alpha, are taking part in Russian invasion of Ukraine.
 The death of Lieutenant Colonel Nikolai Gorban of the FSB Special Operations Center and the death of Lieutenant Colonel Sergei Privalov of the FSB special forces are known.

-According to the Novaya Gazeta Europe publication, in 2024, the Vympel and Alpha units were taking part in battles in the Kursk region of the Russian Federation.
+According to the Novaya Gazeta Europe publication, in 2024, the Vympel and Alpha units were taking part in Kursk campaign.